 Access levels can be defined to ensure that settings can’t be erroneously changed, our children are protected online and guests have limited access to networks.
 You can also control which devices have access to WiFi, useful if you have slower broadband and want to prioritise work use.

-This is a nice little add-one.
+This is a nice little add-on.
 Geofencing means your home will know, via GPS, when you are within a defined geographic distance from your house.
 So you can set your home to prepare for your arrival, e.g. lights on, fire on.
 Lovely!

 First and foremost, the level of work within a house depends on what the homeowner needs.
 There are so many possibilities so I identify what outcome they need and design the right installation for them.

 WiFi works to a degree but cabling is required for high speed, robust functionality.
 Most of my work is retrofitting and I can work on pretty much any type of house, including period properties.
-Large houses tend to have plenty of accessible cable routes and new build/renovation properties are great as the flooring and walls may already be opened up allowing for a uncompromised installation.
+Large houses tend to have plenty of accessible cable routes and new build/renovation properties are great as the flooring and walls may already be opened up allowing for an uncompromised installation.

 In my view, smart homes should be designed and installed for those who aren’t tech-savvy, a good system should be intuitive to use by anyone.
 It’s down to the designer and installer to hide the ‘geeky’ stuff behind a simple user interface.